Multidimensional Graph Neural Networks for Wireless Communications: A GNN Framework: All Sets Permuted Independently

 \section{A GNN Framework: All Sets Permuted Independently}

-In this section, we propose a GNN framework for learning permutable policies from the permutable problems in the first category.
-We first consider the precoding in downlink MISO systems, which is a kind of representative problems illustrated in Fig. \ref{fig:fig-example}(a).
-Then, we consider other permutable problems in the category illustrated in Fig. \ref{fig:fig-example}(b).
+In this section, we propose a MD-GNN to avoid information loss and exploit permutation prior when learning policies from the problems in the first category.
+We first introduce a systematical method of identifying sets and constructing a graph from a permutable problem.
+Then, we consider precoding in downlink MISO systems, as a kind of representative problems illustrated in Fig. \ref{fig:fig-example}(a).
+Finally, we consider other problems in the category illustrated in Fig. \ref{fig:fig-example}(b).